MohsenLesani/slugcse232/index.md

 - Midterm Exam: 30%
    - May 20 in the class
 - Presentation and discussion: extra credit
-   - Four presentations in the last week, June 3 and 5
+   - Four presentations in the last two week
 - Final Exam: 30%
    - Finals week, June 11, 4-7pm, in the class